joshhornby/joshhornby.github.io/_posts/2025-07-07-product-engineers.md

 **Product Engineers focus on outcomes**.
 They don't measure success in tickets closed, lines written, or perfect abstractions.
 Their compass is set to customer impact.
 They're the ones who push a fix to unblock a customer, ask uncomfortable questions about whether a feature is worth building, and shorten the loop between idea and result.
 Their habit is to care about what happens after the merge, not just that the build goes green.

+From a leadership perspective, these engineers are catalysts.
+They make impact visible, close the gap between what we ship and what actually changes for the customer.
+And when one person shows these traits, it spreads.
+Priorities get sharper, feedback loops tighten, and the team starts delivering value that shows up outside the Jira board.

 ## Product Engineering is an Outcome Mindset

 In most orgs, it's easy to slip into the habit of measuring success by output: shipping features, reducing cycle time, moving tickets from "in progress" to "done".
 But more output doesn't guarantee outcomes.
 Shipping alone doesn't create value.